Among the reviews:

 I’ve imagined these characters through the eyes of a fictional legionary, Fabius, who accompanies Scipio from his beginnings in Rome through wars in Macedonia and Spain to the final apocalyptic scenes.
 The story has been very close to my own work as an archaeologist at Carthage itself - I’ve been up to my elbows in smashed pottery and bones from the destruction of the city in 146 BC, and I’ve dived on the submerged foundations of the harbour entrance where Scipio would have stepped ashore before ordering the final assault.
 Being that close to real history is what makes my novels come alive for me.

-The hardback was published simultaneously in the UK by Pan Macmillan and the US by St. Martin's Press on 3 September, on the same day that Sega release Total War: ROME II.
-The paperback will appear next year.
-The novel is also published in many other countries, including Brazil, France, Germany, Greece, Hungary, Italy, Spain and The Netherlands.
+The hardback was published simultaneously in the UK by Pan Macmillan and the US by St. Martin's Press on 3 September 2013, on the same day that Sega released Total War: ROME II.
+The paperback will be published in the UK on 14 April 2014 and in the US in November.
+The novel is also published in many other languages, including Brazilian, French, German, Greek, Hungarian, Italian, Spanish and Dutch.
 For links to these editions visit panmacmillan.com/totalwarbooks.

 About the banner image